Ehanlion/mist_obsidian/GM Screen/Resting/travel pace.md

 -  Per Day: 32 miles.
 -  Disadvantages: -5 penalty to passive perceptions scores.
 Easier to track.
 Refer to [[setting a tracking DC]].
 Travelling fast should give -5 to the tracking DC.

 One day of travel is considered 8 hours.
 If a group wishes to push past this, they can choose to do so.
-However, the following day they will suffer the potential effects of [[exhaustion]].
+However, the following day they will suffer the potential effects of [[exhaustion (depreciated)]].
 The DC should be set according to the terrain and additional time travelled.
 Refer to the additional rules I added to the exhaustion page.